SlimeVR/SlimeVR-Docs-Site/src/server/putting-on-trackers.md

 # Putting on Your Trackers

-Put trackers on according to the pictures.
-These are the recommended positions, you can use any comfortable position for you, but there are a few rules:
+Put trackers on based on your predefined positions.
+You can use any comfortable position for you, but there are a few rules:

 ![Tracker Settings](../assets/img/Tracker_Settings.png)